Microsoft® Windows® Desktop RTH virtualized-mode GPOS¶

 Configure your Linux Kernel (vmlinuz) as

-and your ramdisk asimage_1
+image_0and your ramdisk asimage_1.

 Your RTS x86 Hypervisor configuration file now should look similar to this: